vicsz/saa-c03-study-notes/README.md

 #### Good Write-up on VPC’s and Networking
 - [AWS VPC Core Concepts Analogy Guide](https://start.jcolemorrison.com/aws-vpc-core-concepts-analogy-guide/)

+## ChatGPT Study Aid for AWS Solutions Architect Associate Exam Examples

+**Study Scenario and Prompt**:
+"A company runs a public-facing three-tier web application in a VPC across multiple Availability Zones.
+Amazon EC2 instances for the application tier running in private subnets need to download software patches from the internet.
+However, the EC2 instances cannot be directly accessible from the internet.
+Which actions should be taken to allow the EC2 instances to download the needed patches?
+(Select TWO.)
+A) Configure a NAT gateway in a public subnet.
+B) Define a custom route table with a route to the NAT gateway for internet traffic and associate it with the private subnets for the application tier.
+C) Assign Elastic IP addresses to the EC2 instances.
+D) Define a custom route table with a route to the internet gateway for internet traffic and associate it with the private subnets for the application tier.
+E) Configure a NAT instance in a private subnet."

+Given this scenario, please:
+1. **Explain the supplied problem **
+2. **Explain the correct answer**:
+3. **Explain the wrong answer**
+4. **Offer any rules of thumb for the exam**: Provide general principles or guidelines that could help in answering similar questions on the AWS Solutions Architect Associate exam"

 ## COMPUTE

 Choosing between EC2, Fargate, and Lambda: